-Ensure that the cutting wheel is not in contact with, or near any objects before starting the engine. • Once the engine is running at sufficient speed, the clutch will engage and begin rotating the cutting wheel. • Do NOT start the engine with the cutting wheel in a cut or touching any object. • If the engine is new or is being re-started after completely running out of fuel, it may be necessary to pull the starter cord several times for fuel to reach the carburettor.
+Before starting the engine, ensure that you have followed all procedures described in the [Before Use Checklist](#).
+Failure to follow the checklist and carry out the procedures correctly may result in making the product warranty void. • Once the engine is running at sufficient speed, the clutch will engage and begin rotating the cutting attachment. • Do NOT start the engine with the machine cutting attachment touching any object. • If the engine is new or is being re-started after completely running out of fuel, it may be necessary to pull the starter cord several times for fuel to reach the carburettor.